 We use the HomeAgain microchip system.
 The HomeAgain ID system uses microchips that register the animal with a unique identification number that is filed in a database with important contact information.
 This information can be updated at any time.

 HomeAgain membership also offers other benefits such as proactive pet recovery and free access to ASPCA Poison Control, as well as access to the National Pet Recovery Database, Lost Pet Specialists, Rapid Lost Pet Alerts, Lost Pet Medical Insurance, Travel Assistance for Found Pets, and more.

 Microchips are essential protection for your pet, even if they live entirely indoors.
 This technology helps reunite more than 15,000 lost pets with their owners every month.
 To get your pet “chipped,” give us a call at (360) 385-4488.

 Health Certificates & Traveling with Your Pet

-If you’re going to be traveling internationally or across state lines and plan to take your pet with you, it’s important to be aware of exactly what will be required for your animal companion to make the trip.
+If you’re going to be traveling across state lines and plan to take your pet with you, it’s important to be aware of exactly what will be required for your animal companion to make the trip.

 The veterinarians at Chimacum Valley Veterinary Hospital are USDA-accredited and can assist you in getting your pet ready for your trip, including assessing whether they’re healthy enough for travel—especially for the rigors of an airline flight.